UK: Charles III Discusses "Painful Past" at Commonwealth Meeting

 Establishment-critical narrative

 Britain's role in slavery stands as a stark ledger of suffering, and the monarchy's deep involvement represents an unprecedented scale of state-sanctioned human trafficking.
-This demands more than an expressions of regret.
+This demands more than an expression of regret.
 Modern justice requires formal acknowledgment and compensation for this "appalling atrocity that forever stains our history."

 Pro-establishment narrative